 If hard work, dedication and longevity are the qualities that make up a true builder of sports, then Joe Tookenay fit the description exceptionally well.
 First being introduced to the game of hockey as a 7 year old in Schreiber, Joe would go on to dedicate over 40 years to the sport as a player, coach, referee and administrator.

 From 1950-67 Joe learned the game by playing for teams along the north shore including Terrace Bay, Schreiber, Nipigon, Red Rock and two seasons with the Fort William Hurricanes.
 Joe played a few years of old timer hockey with Nipigon, eventually having to hang up his skates in 1984 due to this commitment to the game off the ice.

-Joe Tookenay has truly dedicated his life to ensuring that the youth of his community have had the opportunity to participate in the game of hockey.
-He has said that his motivation to do so is just being able to see the look on the faces of the young players when they have accomplished something in the game.
+Joe Tookenay truly dedicated his life to ensuring that the youth of his community had the opportunity to participate in the game of hockey.
+With his self-described motivation to do so being the look on the faces of the young players when they accomplished something in the game.

 Inducted into the Northwestern Ontario Sports Hall of Fame, September 28, 1996